Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/vhz/plot_vhz_ctrl_im_2kw.rst

 2.2-kW induction motor, diode bridge
 ====================================

 A diode bridge, stiff three-phase grid, and a DC link is modeled.
-The default parameters in this example yield open-loop V/Hz control.
+The control system is configured as pure open-loop V/Hz control.

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-19
+GENERATED FROM PYTHON SOURCE LINES 11-16

 .. code-block:: Python

-    import numpy as np

-    from motulator.drive import model
+    from math import inf, pi

     import motulator.drive.control.im as control
-    from motulator.drive.utils import (
+    from motulator.drive import model, utils
-        BaseValues, InductionMachineInvGammaPars, InductionMachinePars,
-        NominalValues, plot, plot_extra)